elizabeth-sames/battle-simulator-project/README.md

-# battle-simulator-project

-Hi there!
-We are happy you are goint to play the game we created.
+# Hi there!
+We are happy you are goint to play the battle game we created.
 It's going to be exciting! :)

 Before you start, our team wants to explain you a little bit how it is going to work, so keep reading.